sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 {{< gist "aspose-words-gists" "82ca803e5833cb807b7e1c5111066cb0" "insert-ole-object.js" >}}

-### Set File Name and Extension when Inserting OLE Object

-OLE package is a legacy and "undocumented" way to store embedded objects if an OLE handler is unknown.

-Early Windows versions such as Windows 3.1, 95, and 98 had a Packager.exe application that could be used to embed any type of data into the document.
-This application is now excluded from Windows, but Microsoft Word and other applications still use it to embed data if the OLE handler is missing or unknown.
-The `OlePackage` class allows users to access the OLE Package properties.

-The following code example shows how to set the file name, extension, and display name for OLE Package:

-{{< gist "aspose-words-gists" "4996b573cf231d9f66ab0d1f3f981222" "insert-ole-objectwith-ole-package.cs" >}}

-### Get Access to OLE Object Raw Data

-Users can access OLE object data using various properties and methods of the `OleFormat` class.
-For example, it is possible to get the `OLE` object raw data or the path and name of a source file for the linked OLE object.

-The following code example shows how to get OLE Object raw data using the [getRawData](https://reference.aspose.com/words/nodejs-net/aspose.words.drawing/oleformat/getrawdata/) method:

-{{< gist "aspose-words-gists" "4996b573cf231d9f66ab0d1f3f981222" "get-access-to-ole-object-raw-data.cs" >}}

 ### Insert OLE Object as an Icon

 OLE objects can also be inserted into documents as images.